 In that class Joy Boutrup also showed a braid sample she had made that was a reproduction of a 17th C. royal horse rein.
 This was braided with yet another type of combo – in this 3-braider braid, both outside braiders make orthodox divided (or open edges) square braid moves, but the center braider makes 5-loop ‘pigtail braid’ moves – none of that central braider’s loops go through any other loops, only over-under whole loops.
 All connect their sections with the unorthodox loop exchange. (photo in my blog post about her class.)

 None of these braids, as well as others that Joy Boutrup and Noemi Speiser have analyzed, are described in any of the known loop braiding manuscripts, which shows that those manuscripts only reveal a portion of what was a very extensive tradition in Europe.
 (Another European braid not mentioned in the known manuscripts is the 14th C. Sudarium braid, a 10-loop double braid with no loop-exchange move!)

 See full copyright restrictions and permissions at the bottom of the sidebar (if you are on a small screen device, the ‘sidebar’ may appear somewhere other than at the side of the screen).

 Note: The publication date of May 2020 at top of this blog-post is an error.
-That was the date I first started working on this post.
+That was the date I first started working on this post, not the date I made it public.
 I forgot to change the date when I finally made the post public on Aug 19, and only just noticed that mistake.
-I can’t change the publication date without changing the url of this post, so decided to let it stand.
+At this point, I can’t change the publication date without changing the url of this post, so decided to let it stand.